Nicorg4/YGO-combomaker-frontend/README.md

 # Yu-Gi-Oh!
-Combo Viewer - Frontend
+Combo Maker - Frontend

 This is the frontend application for the **Yu-Gi-Oh!
 Combo Viewer**, a web platform where users can explore, create, and share card combos from different Yu-Gi-Oh! decks.